 Important Dates for the Okinflitch family

 This web page shows only a small excerpt of our Okinflitch research.
-Another 263 words (19 lines of text) covering the years 1296, 1311 and 1464 are included under the topic Early Okinflitch History in all our PDF Extended History products and printed products wherever possible.
+Another 132 words (9 lines of text) covering the years 1296, 1311 and 1464 are included under the topic Early Okinflitch History in all our PDF Extended History products and printed products wherever possible.

 Okinflitch Spelling Variations

 Medieval Scottish names are rife with spelling variations.
 This is due to the fact that scribes in that era spelled according to the sound of words, rather than any set of rules.
 Okinflitch has been spelled Affleck, Athlyk, Athinkel, Auchlek, Athlek, Achleck, Achinfleck, Afleck, Authinlek and many more.

 Early Notables of the Okinflitch family (pre 1700)